benediktstroebl/Master-Thesis/README.md

 given the trajectory assignments found with my attack, I evaluate the risk of re-identification for individuals by considering a scenario in which an attacker is given a set randomly chosen spatio-temporal points part of the trajectories produced by a user.
-In this thesis I set the number of points to four drawing on extant literature.
+In this paper, I set the number of points to four drawing on extant literature.
 An example of this evaluation method is illustrated in the figure below.

 <img src="Figures/clusteringresultscheme.png" width="600px" align="center" />